Persuasion and Welfare: Introduction

+We also contribute to the economics literature that studies algorithmic fairness. \cite{mullainathan2018algorithmic}, \cite{kleinberg2018algorithmic}, and \cite{rambachan2020economic} argue for letting the social planner's objective determine the properties of algorithms.
+Our analysis is also related to \cite{liang2022algorithmic}.
+Starting from a fixed joint distribution over groups, covariates, and states, \cite{liang2022algorithmic} model an algorithm as taking actions directly as a function of covariates and study the group error profiles in the fairness-accuracy frontier as the algorithm varies.
+Instead, we model an algorithm as an information structure that sends non-binding action recommendations to an unmodeled receiver, whose actions determine the population's welfare and characterize the set of all \bprofiles\ as we vary the algorithm.

-Finally, our work contributes to the literature on higher-order beliefs.
-Indeed, when the payoff function is linear in beliefs as in \autoref{sec:linear}, an interim payoff profile can be seen as a profile of second-order expectations.
-Starting with \cite{samet1998iterated}, a body of work uses Markov matrices to represent such higher-order beliefs and expectations of higher-order beliefs for a \emph{given} information structure (see, for instance, \citealp{cripps2008common,golub2017higher,libgober2021hypothetical}).
-Instead, our result in \autoref{theorem:linear-concavification} identifies the set of matrices that can correspond to \emph{some} information structure.
-In this regard, our work relates to \cite{sashou2020} who also characterize the set of feasible second-order expectations, even though within a particular application and under additional constraints, thus obtaining a different characterization.
+By considering the welfare redistribution effects of information, our work joins the mechanism design literature that studies the role of markets in redistributing welfare (see, e.g., \citealp{dworczak2021redistribution}, \citealp{akbarpour2020redistributive}, and \citealp{akbarpour2023economic}).
+We complement this work, which typically assumes the planner can utilize transfers to achieve its objectives, by considering the role of information, which can be a powerful tool when the planner does not have access to transfers.
+Finally, our work contributes indirectly to the literature on higher-order beliefs.
+Indeed, when the welfare function is linear in beliefs as in \autoref{sec:linear}, the welfare profile can be seen as a profile of second-order expectations.
+Starting with \cite{samet1998iterated}, a body of work uses Markov matrices to represent such higher-order beliefs and expectations of higher-order beliefs for a \emph{given} information structure (see, e.g., \citealp{cripps2008common,golub2017higher}).
+Instead, our result in \autoref{theorem:linear-concavification} identifies the set of matrices that correspond to \emph{some} information structure.